 Cell-phone Network Technologies: 3G

-3G technology is the latest in mobile communications.
+3G technology came along to support increased data needs.
 3G stands for "third generation" -- this makes analog cellular technology generation one and digital/PCS generation two.
 3G technology is intended for the true multimedia cell phone -- typically called smartphones -- and features increased bandwidth and transfer rates to accommodate Web-based applications and phone-based audio and video files.

 3G comprises several cellular access technologies.
-The three most common ones as of 2005 are:
+Common ones include:

 - WCDMA (UMTS) - Wideband Code Division Multiple Access

 - TD-SCDMA - Time-division Synchronous Code-division Multiple Access

 3G networks have potential transfer speeds of up to 3 Mbps (about 15 seconds to download a 3-minute MP3 song).
 For comparison, the fastest 2G phones can achieve up to 144Kbps (about 8 minutes to download a 3-minute song).
 3G's high data rates are ideal for downloading information from the Internet and sending and receiving large, multimedia files.
 3G phones are like mini-laptops and can accommodate broadband applications like video conferencing, receiving streaming video from the Web, sending and receiving faxes and instantly downloading e-mail messages with attachments.

 3G is a cell phone network protocol.
 Click here to learn about network protocols for smartphones.

 Next we look at the latest network technology: 4G.